Banora Point

 Banora Point shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 16.3%, significantly lower than the NSW average of 32.2%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 11.7%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 40.7% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (29.1%).
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
+Trade and technical skills are prevalent, with 40.7% of residents aged 15+ holding vocational credentials - advanced diplomas (11.6%) and certificates (29.1%).

-A total of 24.5% of the population is actively engaged in formal education, comprising 8.6% in primary, 7.4% in secondary, and 3.5% in tertiary education.
+A substantial 24.5% of the population is actively engaged in formal education.
+This includes 8.6% in primary education, 7.4% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education